chichari2003/EventCalendarLayout_/README.md

 # EventCalendarLayout_

-# Devised a dynamic event calendar interface, endowing users with the capability to register events, accompanied by their respective dates, months, and years.
+# Designed a static event calendar interface using HTML and CSS, providing users with a visually appealing way to view and manage events.
+The calendar displays events with their respective dates, months, and years in a structured layout.